(Updated October 2023)

-We’ve seen it more frequently over the last six months, salaries that fall outside of market value are almost immediately rejected by candidates because they know they can get more elsewhere.
+We’ve seen it more and more frequently since 2020, salaries that fall outside of market value are almost immediately rejected by candidates because they know they can get more elsewhere.
 As an agency, we do our best to pass on this feedback and strike a balance in between the two extremes.
 Basically, we make it our job to give that reality check to candidates and clients alike, whether they’re seeking far too much or paying far too little.

 These days, candidates understand their value.
 Many candidates, whether active or passive, know that if they have a coveted skillset, and can be considered a senior resource with five or more years of experience, that they should be paid according to that value and demand.
 Be honest about where market value is now, or resign to trudging an uphill battle.
 Keep in mind that while comp is hugely important, giant enterprises (or startups) are not the right fit for every worker, and there are many elements that can entice talented people to work for your company that are not a Google-level salary.
 Like we said before, it’s a balance!